FelipeDias77/Agrotech-INCRA/README-ENG.md

-# 🌱 AgroTec — Platform to Support Small Rural Businesses
+# 🌱 AgroTech — Platform to Support Small Rural Businesses

-Welcome to the **AgroTec Project** repository — a web system designed to help **small businesses and family farmers** present and manage their products easily, efficiently, and professionally.
+Welcome to the **AgroTech Project** repository — a web system designed to help **small businesses and family farmers** present and manage their products easily, efficiently, and professionally.

 This project is part of the **TSI — Internet Systems Technology** course at the **Federal Institute of Brasília (IFB)**.